 1. Arrive as a Troop at camp at 2:00 pm.
 No campsites will be assigned prior to 2:00 pm.
 If you arrive early, please remain in the parking area.
 Troop members should wear their field uniforms.
 2. Check-in with the Camp Commissioner and meet your camp friend.
 Verify that all members of your Troop have arrived and are ready to check-in.
 3. Check-in at the Butler Hall with the following items: All camp related receipts and any last-minute registrations and payments.
 Updated copy of the unit roster.
 Council insurance documentation.
-4. Pick up any pre-ordered T-shirts at the Trading Post.
-Have copies of receipts and order forms for -shirts.
-5. Your camp friend will escort your Scouts and adults to your campsite to begin set-up and follow-up with medical checks.
+4. Your camp friend will escort your Scouts and adults to your campsite to begin set-up and follow-up with medical checks.
 Campers need to submit their completed and signed BSA Health Forms to the Health Officer.
 Prescription medications can be administered by the Health Officer or stored in a locked box with the Scoutmaster.
-6. Troops will also tour the camp as part of their orientation.

-7. A meeting for SPLs and SMs will be held at 8:00pm on the porch of the mess hall.
+5. Troops will also tour the camp as part of their orientation.
+6. A meeting for SPLs and SMs will be held at 8:00pm on the porch of the mess hall.